OS-Sketch/www.os-sketch.com/docs/operating-systems/course-tools.md

 ```
 ### C and gcc:

-C and gcc should be installed by default in Linux distributors
+C and gcc should be installed by default in Linux distributors.

 ### Go
-In order to download [Go](https://go.dev/doc/install) on Linux click this link https://go.dev/dl/  and click the LINUX button that is underneath the feature downloads header.
+In order to download [Go](https://go.dev/doc/install) on Linux click this [link](https://go.dev/dl/) and click the LINUX button that is underneath the feature downloads header.
 Once that is downloaded follow the directions that it gives you in order to complete the download.